funkhaus/fitToParent/README.md

 ## What is it?

-fitToParent is a jQuery plugin that will resize an element to fit its parent container while maintaining its orginal aspect ratio.
+fitToParent is a jQuery plugin that will resize an element to fit its parent container while maintaining its original aspect ratio.

-fitToParent requires an element with `width` and `height` attributes.

-[Example](http://codepen.io/SaFrMo/pen/eBORPa) - A vertically and horizontally centered iframe that dynamically resizes with the window.

 ## How